IPL 2023: 5 Most Overrated Cricketers in IPL History

 #1 Ravindra Jadeja

-After a spectacular first season in the Indian Premier League with the Rajasthan Royals, Ravindra Jadeja is always in the news for his performances as an all-rounder.
-In the inaugural season win, he played a key role for the Rajasthan Royals.
-It took him two years to play for his first IPL team, the Kochi Tuskers, before the Chennai Super Kings bought him in the 2012 season for $ 2m, making him the first million-dollar baby in IPL history.
+After an amazing first season in the Indian Premier League (IPL) with the Rajasthan Royals, Ravindra Jadeja quickly became a well-known all-rounder.
+He played a big part in helping Rajasthan Royals win the first season.
+Two years later, he joined his first IPL team, the Kochi Tuskers, and in 2012, the Chennai Super Kings bought him for $2 million, making him the first “million-dollar baby” in IPL history.

 #2 Sourav Ganguly